microsoft/bedrock/docs/azure-simple/README.md

 With the Terraform variables file, [testazuresimple.tfvars](#set-up-terraform-deployment-variables), it is time to do the Terraform deployment.
 There are three steps to this process:

-- `terraform init` which initializes the local directory with metadata and other necessities Terraform needs.
+- `terraform init` initializes the local directory with metadata and information Terraform needs.
-- `terraform plan` which sanity checks your variables against the deployment
+- `terraform plan` verifies your variables against the deployment, reports issues
-- `terraform apply` which actually deploys the infrastructure defined
+- `terraform apply` deploys the infrastructure defined

 Make sure you are in the `bedrock/cluster/environments/azure-simple` directory and that you know the path to `testazuresimple.tfvars` (it is assumed that is in the same directory as the `azure-simple` environment).